 - a.
 Discuss the selection process used to identify the promising concept(s) to be designed further.
 Use a decision-matrix type approach, evaluation matrices, etc. - b.
-Perform an initial evaluation of the (selected) concept(s)' feasibility with respect to the design specifications.
-If possible, perform quantitative analyses to confirm feasibility. - c.
-Discuss potential risks and countermeasures that you foresee at this point a.
-Describe the specific responsibilities and individual contributions of each team member.
+Perform an initial evaluation of the (selected) concept(s)' feasibility with respect to the design specifications. - c.
+Document quantitative analyses used to confirm feasibility. - d.
+Discuss potential risks and countermeasures that you foresee at this point. - e.
+CAD model of preferred design.